Eddio0141/UniTAS/packaging/thunderstore/README.md

 A tool that lets you TAS unity games

 - The tool doesn't bypass anti cheat or anything, USE AT YOUR OWN RISK!
-- The tool is early in development and only basic games work
-    - This also means TASes made in earlier versions might not work in later versions
+- The tool is early in development, TASes made in earlier versions may not work in later versions